- Areas of Emphasis

 Professor Terry Murray 257-2828

 The Educational Studies Department of the State University of New York at New Paltz offers a Masters degree in Professional Studies in Humanistic/Multicultural Education.
-The 30-credit General Program is designed for human service, not-for-profit, and higher education professionals and K-12 professionally-certified educators seeking additional understandings and skills for teaching diverse learners.
+The 30-credit General Program is designed for human service, not-for-profit, and higher education professionals and K-12 educators seeking additional understandings and skills for teaching diverse learners.
 The 36-credit Teacher Certification Sequence of the program is currently available to special subject teachers (family/consumer science, health, music, physical education or technology) who are provisionally or initially certified and are seeking permanent or professional certification.
 We also offer an Alternative Program for K-12 teachers seeking Professional Certification (Elementary or Secondary).

 36-Credit Teacher Certification Track for Special Subject Teachers